Earl S. Piper: World War II

 In June 1938, Piper was attached to the Office of Naval Intelligence and ordered to Mexico, where he served as assistant naval attache at the American embassy in Mexico City.
 He served in this capacity for next five years and was promoted successively to major and lieutenant colonel.
 He was decorated with the Peruvian Order of Naval Merit during his service in this capacity.

 Piper returned to the United States in January 1944 and assumed duty as operations officer on the staff of 5th Marine Division under Major General Keller E. Rockey at Camp Pendleton, California.
 He participated in intensive training of the division and later assumed duty as divisional logistics officer.
 Piper went overseas with 5th Marine Division in mid-1944 and participated as colonel in the Iwo Jima campaign in February and March 1945, during which he was responsible for the planning and organization of logistics.
 For his part in the Iwo Jima Campaign, Piper received the Legion of Merit with Combat "V".

 When general Rockey was ordered to the command of III Marine Amphibious Corps in North China at the end of June 1945, Piper followed him as Corps Logistical officer.
-He was stationed in Tsingtao and was responsible for the planning and coordination of logistical support for all subordinate troops including 1st and 6th Marine Divisions.
+He was stationed in Qingdao and was responsible for the planning and coordination of logistical support for all subordinate troops including 1st and 6th Marine Divisions.
 He held that responsibility during the Chinese Civil War and received his second Legion of Merit, Bronze Star Medal and Order of Cloud and Banner by the Republic of China.